Go to the Students section

 The academic Faculties are supported by a range of professional support services, organised into Directorates, as follows:

-Detailed information about the University’s structures for academic governance can be found at https://sites.google.com/brookes.ac.uk/university-committees (you will need your Brookes staff number and password to log in to this page).
+Detailed information about the University’s structures for academic governance can be found on the University Committees website at (you will need your Brookes staff number and password to log in to this page).